ncsa/hydro_documentation/docs/source/user-guide/acl.rst

 #.
 Depending on the request, an admin will either:

    -  Set a specific ACL grant as requested
-   -  Set the top level to an effective 701 permission, (drwx-----x ).
+   -  Set the top level to an effective 701 permission, (drwx\-----x ).
 This will allow traversal into your top-level directory by anyone on the system to access any file or folder according to its own specific permission limitations.

 #.
 An admin will check for any custom umask setting in your local environment setup that may result in unintentional data exposure in combination with requested ACL changes.